Siamw/MNIST_NAS_pytorch/README.md

 # MNIST_NAS_pytorch
-using https://github.com/wallarm/nascell-autom l, change some and translate to pytorch
+using https://github.com/wallarm/nascell-automl, change some and translate to pytorch